-She smiled, moved into his arms.
+She smiled as she moved into his arms.
 "That's a very good line."

 "I thought so."
-He wrapped his arms around her, kissed her, was still kissing her when he heard a rather grumpy coughing sound from behind them.
+He wrapped his arms around her and kissed her, was still kissing her when he heard a rather grumpy coughing sound from behind them.
 "Something you wanted, Bones?"

 "You're kissing my deputy."

 "Why, yes, I am.
 Is there something the matter with that?"
-He turned to look at McCoy, saw that his friend was grinning broadly.
+He turned to look at McCoy and saw that his friend was grinning broadly.

 "Nope.
 Not a damn thing wrong with it."
 He nodded to Chris.
 "I'll see you in the morning?"